eliaschikwanda/piilearn-frontend/piilearn-web-ui/README.md

 - To generate a service use `ng g s service-name`
 - To create a module with routing use `ng g m module-name --routing`
 - Modules are useful for lazy loading.
+- To generate the interceptor use the command `ng g interceptor http-interceptor`